-The requirements to obtain a CCW are simple.
-You have met most of the training requirements already during the last two or four days of your Defensive Handgun course and you complete the training requirements for Nevada and Utah with the one day CCW course.
-In addition to what you have done during your courses:
+You will have met most of the training requirements during your 2- or 4-Day Defensive Handgun course, and you will complete the training requirements for Nevada and Utah during the 1-Day CCW course.
+In addition:

 Which is the best CCW to apply for?

 Laws change constantly.
-While you are here for the CCW course, you have the opportunity to apply for Nevada and Utah permits, as well as qualifying to apply for others, such as FL & AZ, etc..
-You may choose to take the completed paperwork for NV & UT home, do some additional research, and decide which ones to apply for then.
-You have ONE YEAR from the date of the course to turn in your paperwork for NV and UT.
-Nevada and Utah permits are good for five years.
+While you are here for the CCW course, you have the opportunity to apply for Nevada and Utah permits.
+You will also qualify to apply for others, such as Florida, Virginia, Arizona, etc. You may also choose to take the completed Nevada and Utah paperwork home, do some additional research, and decide which ones to apply for.
+You have ONE YEAR from the date of the CCW course to turn in your paperwork for Nevada and Utah.
+Nevada and Utah permits are good for five years from date of approval.